coderbeez/qwerty/README.md

 ### Create MongoDB Atlas Database

-1. On the MongoDB site log into your account.
+1. On the [MongoDB](https://cloud.mongodb.com/user#/atlas/login) website log into your Atlas account.
 2. Under **cluster/ collections** click **create database** and enter a **database name** and **collection name**.
 3. Click **create collection** to add more collections as per the database design above.
 4. Under **cluster/ overview** click **connect**.